• About

 18 Monday Nov 2013

-Posted by Brigid Jackson in Colours, Epiphyte, Flowers, Succulents
+Posted Colours, Epiphyte, Flowers, Succulents

 I have been waiting eagerly for this Orchid Cactus to open.
 This is my reward this morning.